Vizzuality/front-end-scaffold/README.md

 - `STORYBOOK_MAPBOX_API_TOKEN`: Mapbox token for storybook.

 - `NEXT_PUBLIC_GA_TRACKING_ID`: Google Analytics tracking ID.

-- `STORYBOOK_MAPBOX_API_TOKEN`: If you're working with an Google Analytics 4 property, you have a Measurement ID instead of a Tracking ID.
+If you're working with an Google Analytics 4 property, you have a Measurement ID instead of a Tracking ID.